No Pulling Puppy! Tools To Walk With Ease!

 They love to walk, sniff, and check out just about everything they encounter.
 Sometimes their nose gets the best of them, and they catch a scent of something that makes them want to explore things further…this leads to pulling if your pup is on a leash.

 There are many tools that can help you and your pup walk with ease together.
 Some tools are amazing, and some should never be used while walking your puppy.
 Here’s the scoop on the best tools to use and which ones to avoid!

 NOTE: This page contains affiliate links that enable you to find the items you need and support How To Train A Dream Dog at no additional cost to you.
-As an affiliate for Amazon and other programs, How To Train A Dream Dog earns minimal sums when a product is purchased using one of these links.
+As an affiliate for Chewy and other programs, How To Train A Dream Dog earns minimal sums when a product is purchased using one of these links.
 You are in NO WAY obligated to use these links.
 Thank you for your support!

 The best tool setup is a regular 4-foot or 6-foot leash and flat buckle collar combo.
 The collar should be snug but not too tight and sit high on your pup's neck, just behind the ears while out walking, not low on their neck where their chest muscles are.